KDE/digikam-doc/README.md

 - Always use digiKam AppImage version 8 and later under Linux/Plasma desktop to take screenshots.

-- Always use **White Balance** color theme to take screenshots with desktop default icon set (select color theme from Settings/Themes menu).
+- Always use **White Balance** color theme to take screenshots.
+Select theme from Settings/Themes menu.

+- Always use **Breeze** widget style and icon theme.
+Select widget/icon theme from Setup/Miscs/Appearance configuration dialog page.

-- No face/people present in photo hosted in screenshots.
+- No face/people present as possible in photo hosted in screenshots.

-- No digiKam version number must be present in screeshots.
+- No digiKam version number must be present in screenshots.

 - Desktop and application must be in English only.
 Do not mix languages.